Inspiring creative minds to shine.

 Students are encouraged to modify their thinking and be flexible and creative learners who constantly solve problems.
 They are challenged by an innovative and adaptive curriculum that is designed to extend their thinking.
 The faculty fosters a passion for the arts and the ability to think creatively so that our students develop their artistic skills and become life-long visual learners with a love for the arts.

-The visual arts faculty offers a wide range of courses from Year 7 – 12, including Arts, Studio Arts, Visual Communication Design, Media, Product Design and Technology (Soft Materials) and Product Design and Technology (Hard Materials).
+The visual arts faculty offers a wide range of courses from Years 7 to 12, including Arts, Studio Arts, Visual Communication Design, Media, Product Design and Technology (Soft Materials) and Product Design and Technology (Hard Materials).

 Our facilities offer students innovating opportunities to engage with the various disciplines of the visual arts.
 Traditional methods such as drawing, painting, printmaking, sculpture and ceramics are communicated in Fine Art.
 Photography also covers a large range of media that includes darkroom, studio, film and digital photography that are taught in highly equipped digital labs with printing facilities for those who work in digital media.
 Product Design and Technology encompasses a wide range of materials that include both hard and soft.